U2: Songs of Innocence and Innocence + Experience Tour (2011–2015)

-Following Bono's recuperation, U2 embarked on the Innocence + Experience Tour in May 2015, visiting arenas in North America and Europe from May through December.
+Following Bono's recuperation, U2 embarked on the Innocence + Experience Tour in May 2015, visiting arenas in North America and Europe from May to December.
 The group structured their concerts around a loose autobiographical narrative of "innocence" passing into "experience", with a fixed set of songs for the first half of each show and a varying second half, separated by an intermission—a first for U2 concerts.
-The stage spanned the length of the venue floor and comprised three sections: a rectangular main stage, a smaller circular B-stage, and a connecting walkway.
-The centerpiece of the set was a 96 ft double-sided video screen that featured an interior catwalk, allowing the band members to perform amidst the video projections.
-U2's sound system was moved to the venue ceilings and arranged in an oval array, in hopes of improving acoustics by evenly distributing sound throughout the arena.
-In total, the tour grossed US$152.2 million from 1.29 million tickets sold.
+The stage spanned the length of the venue floor and had three sections: a rectangular main stage, a smaller circular B-stage, and a connecting walkway.
+The centrepiece of the set was a 96 ft double-sided video screen that featured an interior catwalk, allowing the band members to perform amidst the video projections.
+U2's sound system was moved to the venue ceilings and arranged in an oval array to improve the sound.
+The tour grossed US$152.2 million from 1.29 million tickets sold.
 The final date of the tour, one of two Paris shows rescheduled due to the 13 November 2015 attacks in the city, was filmed for the video Innocence + Experience: Live in Paris and broadcast on the American television network HBO.

 The Joshua Tree anniversary tours and Songs of Experience (2016–2019)

-In 2016, U2 worked on their next studio album, Songs of Experience, which was intended to be a companion piece to Songs of Innocence.
-The group had mostly completed the album by year's end and planned to release it in the fourth quarter, but after the shift of global politics in a conservative direction, highlighted by the UK's Brexit referendum and the 2016 US presidential election, they chose to put the record on hold and reassess its tone.
+In 2016, U2 worked on their next studio album, Songs of Experience, a companion piece to Songs of Innocence.
+The group had mostly completed the album and planned to release it that year, but after the shift of global politics in a conservative direction, highlighted by the UK's Brexit referendum and the 2016 US presidential election, they put the record on hold to reassess its tone.
 The group spent the extra time rewriting lyrics, rearranging and remixing songs, and pursuing different production styles.
 Further impacting the lyrical direction of the album was a "brush with mortality" that Bono experienced; in December 2016, he underwent open-heart surgery due to an aortic aneurysm that formed over time as a result of having a bicuspid aortic valve.